 1. Create a Daily Anxiety Management Routine

 It’s important to create a daily routine that you do, no matter what is happening.
 The most effective way, for me, is to do my routine at about the same time everyday.
 When I worked, I always used my lunch hour, because by that time, I was stressed enough that I needed to do something to make it through the rest of the day.
 I used to work in a hair salon, so it was very important to manage my anxiety so I could interact with clients.
 It wasn’t easy, but I worked through it.
 Now that I write from home, I usually begin my days with my routine so that I can get focused for the day.
-For the full routine, you can read my article on Vocal by clicking or tapping on the image below:
+For the full routine, you can read my updated article here:

 In addition to using my daily routine, I also have multiple grounding techniques I use.
 Sometimes I can get away with only using one, and some days, I have to use every one of them to get through a situation.
 These are the different methods I use: